-- Improved integration of the best available science outputs and policy needs - Increased level of high-quality research to support decision-making - A better understanding of threatened and vulnerable systems and species across the region - Increased collaborations both within and between disciplines - Improved integration of socio-ecological research - Increased research capacity, particularly through the mentorship of EMCRs
+- Improved integration of the best available science outputs and policy needs - Increased level of high-quality research to support decision-making - A better understanding of threatened and vulnerable systems and species across the Antarctic region - Increased collaborations both within and between disciplines - Improved integration of socio-ecological research - Increased research capacity, particularly through the practical training and mentorship of EMCRs

-All of these contribute to improved conservation and management of Antarctica, the Southern Ocean and the sub-Antarctic.
+All of these will contribute to improved conservation and management of Antarctica, the Southern Ocean, and the sub-Antarctic.

-An important aspiration of Ant-ICON will be to encourage and support the involvement of scientists from a broad range of countries in research that contributes to decision-making in the Antarctic Treaty System.
-This can be addressed at different levels, including by mentoring young researchers, by identifying strengths and weaknesses of national programs and helping to increase capabilities based on common interests and understanding.
+An important aspiration of Ant-ICON will be to encourage and support the involvement of a diversity of scientists (including a range of nationalities and experience) in research that contributes to decision-making in the ATS.
+This can be addressed at different levels, including by mentoring young researchers, by identifying strengths and weaknesses of NAPs and helping to increase capabilities based on common interests and understanding.